ucarbonregistry/Project-574/README.md

 Plant will operate in synchronous mode with 132 kV grid of Chhattisgarh State Electricity Board.

 The plant was commissioned 27/02/2006

+“The project activity was previously registered as a UNFCCC CDM Project activity ID 06741 until
+2016.
+Under the UCR program, the project is now being considered for the crediting period from 01/01/2017.

+There is no change in the start date of crediting period.
+The start date of crediting under UCR is considered as 01/01/2017

+1st monitoring period: 01/01/2017 to 31/12/2023 (07 Years)
 __________________
 PRIOR HISTORY